aws-powertools/powertools-lambda-python/docs/core/logger.md

 2. Explicit log level in `Logger` constructor, or by calling the `logger.setLevel()` method
 3. `POWERTOOLS_LOG_LEVEL` environment variable

+!!! info "AWS CDK and Advanced Logging Controls"
+    When using AWS CDK's `applicationLogLevelV2` parameter or setting log levels through the Lambda console, AWS Lambda automatically sets the `AWS_LAMBDA_LOG_LEVEL` environment variable.
+This means Lambda's log level takes precedence over Powertools for AWS configuration, potentially overriding both `POWERTOOLS_LOG_LEVEL` and sampling settings.

+    **Example**: If you set `applicationLogLevelV2=DEBUG` in CDK while having `POWERTOOLS_LOG_LEVEL=INFO`, the DEBUG level will be used because Lambda automatically sets the environment variable `AWS_LAMBDA_LOG_LEVEL` to the debug level.

 If you set `Logger` level lower than ALC, we will emit a warning informing you that your messages will be discarded by Lambda.

 > **NOTE**